CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 ### Accessing the cluster with a browser

+We install two UIs on kubernetes.
+The orginal KubeUI and the newer kube dashboard.
+When you create a cluster, the script should output URLs for these interfaces like this:

+KubeUI is running at https://${MASTER_IP}:6443/api/v1/proxy/namespaces/kube-system/services/kube-ui kubernetes-dashboard is running at https://${MASTER_IP}:6443/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard

-The cluster is set up to use basic authentication for the user _admin_.
+Note on Authentication to the UIs: The cluster is set up to use basic authentication for the user _admin_.
 Hitting the url at https://${MASTER_IP}:6443 will require accepting the self- signed certificate from the apiserver, and then presenting the admin password found at _${CLC_CLUSTER_HOME}/kube/admin_password.txt_

+### Configuration files

+Various configuration files are written into the home directory under _.clc_kube/${CLC_CLUSTER_NAME}_ in several subdirectories.
+You can use these files to access the cluster from machines other than where you created the cluster from.

+* _config/_: ansible variable files containing parameters describing the master and minion hosts
+* _hosts/_: hosts files listing access information for the ansible playbooks
+* _kube/_: kubectl configuration files, and the basic-authentication password for admin access to the kubernetes api
+* _pki/_: public key infrastructure files enabling TLS communication in the cluster
+* _ssh/_: ssh keys for root access to the hosts

 ## _kubectl_ usage examples